 Photo credit: Polarity Management, Barry Johnson

 Polarities are “interdependent pairs that need each other to achieve a higher purpose or outcome that neither can reach alone.”
-(Barry Johnson) For example, activity and rest; balancing work and home/life; balancing tradition and innovation in an organization; leaders choosing when to be directive and when to be a facilitative, by involving their staff in decision making.
+(Barry Johnson) For example, activity and rest; balancing work and home/life; balancing tradition and innovation in an organization.
 We need both activity and rest in our lives; when we are over-active and neglect taking time to rest, we become exhausted.
 So we rest, meditate, recharge our batteries, which enables us to resume being active.
+Likewise, I’m sure you’re familiar with the work and home/life polarity.
+Once you understand what a polarity is, you find them all over the place – at work, at home, and even within yourself, as in work-life balance.

 The HKS participants decided to work on “Efficiency and Inclusion”.
 Some people, some teams and some organizations, are focused on getting the work done (being efficient), and don’t take the time to engage everybody, or to hear from everyone – which alienates some people or leads to burnout.
 On the other hand, there are people, teams and organizations who are focused on including everyone, for example, in decision making, which makes for long, difficult meetings, where decisions are not made or the goals aren’t accomplished.

 This is an obvious polarity, where people are pulled to different sides.
 The fact is that we need both poles: we need to be efficient and get work done; we also need to have people feel included, and have their voices heard.
 We need to find a way to address the needs of both sides.
 This polarity requires people to discuss, “What practices do we need to put in place in order for this polarity to be well-managed?”